Drafting, Reviewing and Negotiating Real Estate Contracts, Leases and Other Agreements

 Why do I need an attorney to negotiate my contract, lease or other agreement?

 You may feel that all the terms and conditions are finalized and all the kinks are ironed out, however, you may have a certain right under the situation of which you may not be aware.
-With all the laws, statutes and other general principals, you need someone looking out for your best interest in mind.
+With all the laws, statutes and other general principals, you need someone looking out for your best interests in mind.
 We also understand that sometimes you have to balance what is best for you versus what the other party will agree with and make certain that is fair for both parties.
-We understand that often times what is “right” may not always be “practical” and, at the end of the day, we try to educate you in making the right decision for you.
+We understand that often times what is “right” may not always be “practical” and, at the end of the day, we try to advise you so that you will make an informed decision that is right for you.
 As an example, many homebuilders offer their buyers a warranty issued by a commercial warranty company.
 They tell their buyers that these warranties will protect them in the future.
 In fact, builders commonly use the commercial warranty as a selling point.
 Instead of protecting the homeowner, the commercial warranty protects the builder by excluding all implied warranties that normally the buyer would enjoy, limiting warranties on certain portions of the house, and waiving all rights to a jury trial.
-Our firm has been successful in attacking a warranty that did not cover the problems by suing the seller rather than the warranty company.
-Trey DesChamps was successful in his argument before the S.C.
-Supreme Court in Bradley v.
-Brentwood Homes, Inc. that, under the facts in the case, the arbitration clause does not enter into consideration, and a suit in state court is available.